ChevronETC/TeaSeis.jl/README.md

-in(prop,io)            # returns true if the trace property `prop` exists in `io` --  `prop` can be of types `::TraceProperty`, `::TracePropertyDef`, or `::String` dataproperty(io,nm)    # returns the value held in the data property: `nm::String` hasdataproperty(io,nm) # returns true if the data property corresponding to label `nm::String` is in `io::JSeis`
+in(prop,io)            # returns true if the trace property `prop` exists in `io` --  `prop` can be of types `::TraceProperty`, `::TracePropertyDef`, or `::String` dataproperty(io,nm)    # returns the value held in the data property: `nm::String` hasdataproperty(io,nm) # returns true if the data property corresponding to label `nm::String` is in `io::JSeis` geometry(io)           # returns `Geometry`, the stored geometry of the dataset.
+If no geometry is stored, `nothing` is returned
 ```